HarrisSte/SVG-Logo-Maker/README.md

 - `node index.js`

+- `jest path/to/my-test.js`

+## Demonstration

+THIS IS WHERE I WILL PUT THE DEMO VIDEO

 ## Tests

-THIS IS WHERE I WILL PUT THE TEST VIDEO DEMO
+THIS IS WHERE I WILL PUT THE TEST PHOTO

 ## License